RaviKMalhotra/GCP-Foundation-Cloud-Digital-Leader/Google Cloud Compute Services/Overview of GCP Compute Services.md

 - Since its launch in 2015, GKE has enabled organizations to **deploy, manage, and scale containerized applications seamlessly.**
 - Built on Google’s expertise with Kubernetes—the open-source container **orchestration platform** that originated at Google—GKE provides auto-scaling, security, and multi-cluster support.
 - **Whether running workloads on Google Cloud or in hybrid/multi-cloud environments with Anthos, GKE offers a powerful and flexible container management solution."**

-- GKE is a managed Kubernetes service that simplifies deploying, managing, and scaling containerized applications using Google's infrastructure.
+- - GKE is a managed Kubernetes service that simplifies deploying, managing, and scaling containerized applications using Google's infrastructure.
 - It offers automated operations, integrated security, and enterprise-grade support.
-- Kubernetes Engine was launched and introduced by Google in year 2015.

-#### Primary use cases of Google Kubernetes Engine: Microservices, hybrid/multi-cloud applictions, and container orchestration.
+- Primary use cases of Google Kubernetes Engine: Microservices, hybrid/multi-cloud applictions, and container orchestration.

-### Key Features of Google Kubernetes Engine:
+### Key Features of Google Kubernetes Engine (GKE):

 ✅ Auto-scaling (automatically adjusts compute resources).

 ✅ GKE Autopilot (fully managed mode where Google handles cluster operations).

 ✅ Multi-cluster & Multi-region support.

 ✅ Built-in security features (IAM, encryption, and vulnerability scanning).

 ✅ Hybrid and Multi-cloud Support (via Anthos).

 ## 4. Cloud Functions (FaaS - Even Drien Serverless)

+- FaaS stands for Functions-as-a-service.
-"Cloud Functions revolutionizes application development by providing a serverless, event-driven computing model.
-Introduced in 2017, this Function as a Service (FaaS) offering lets developers execute lightweight functions in response to triggers from various Google Cloud services, such as Cloud Storage, Pub/Sub, and Firestore.
-Since it automatically scales and charges only for execution time, it eliminates the need for provisioning or managing servers, making it an ideal solution for real-time data processing, automation, and microservices-based architectures."
+- "Cloud Functions revolutionizes **application development** by providing a **serverless**, **event-driven computing model**.
+- Introduced in 2017, this Function as a Service (FaaS) offering **lets developers execut**e **lightweight functions in response to triggers from various Google Cloud services**, such as Cloud Storage, Pub/Sub, and Firestore.
+- Since it automatically scales and charges only for execution time, it eliminates the need for provisioning or managing servers, making it an ideal solution for real-time data processing, automation, and microservices-based architectures."

-Introduction:

-Launch Year: 2017
-What it is: A Function as a Service (FaaS) that runs event-driven code without managing servers.
+- A Function as a Service (FaaS) runs event-driven code without managing servers.
-Primary Use Cases: Real-time data processing, IoT, API automation, and event-driven workloads.
+- Primary Use Cases: Real-time data processing, IoT, API automation, and event-driven workloads.
-Key Features:
+-
+### Key Features of Google Functions (FaaS - Event Drive serverless)

 ✅ Fully serverless (only pay for execution time).

 ✅ Triggers from GCP services (Cloud Storage, Pub/Sub, Firestore, etc.).

 ✅ Autoscaling from 0 to N requests.

 ✅ Built-in security & monitoring.

 ✅ Supports multiple runtimes (Node.js, Python, Go, Java, .NET, Ruby, PHP).

 ## 5. Cloud Run (Serverless Containers)

-"Bridging the gap between serverless computing and containerization, Cloud Run provides a fully managed platform for running stateless, containerized applications.
-Launched in 2019, it enables businesses to deploy any application packaged as a container without worrying about infrastructure management.
-Cloud Run automatically scales based on demand and even scales down to zero when idle, ensuring cost efficiency.
-Its support for multiple programming languages, seamless integration with Google Cloud services, and built-in security features make it an attractive choice for modern application development."
+- "Bridging the gap between serverless computing and containerization, **Cloud Run** provides a fully managed platform for running stateless, containerized applications.
+- Launched in 2019, **it enables businesses to deploy any application packaged as a container without worrying about infrastructure management.**
+- **Cloud Run automatically scales based on demand and even scales down to zero when idle, ensuring cost efficiency.**
+- Its support for multiple programming languages, seamless integration with Google Cloud services, and built-in security features make it an attractive choice for modern application development."

-Introduction:

-Launch Year: 2019
-What it is: A serverless compute platform for running stateless containerized applications.
+**- Google Cloud Run is a serverless compute platform for running stateless containerized applications.**
 Primary Use Cases: Deploying microservices, APIs, and web applications.

-Key Features:
+## Key Features of Google Cloud Run

 ✅ Deploy any containerized app (supports Docker & OCI-compliant containers).

 ✅ Scales to zero when idle (cost savings).

 ✅ Fully managed or Anthos-managed (for hybrid/multi-cloud).

 ✅ Supports HTTP-based workloads & WebSockets.

 ✅ Integrated with GCP IAM & Cloud Logging.

 ## 6. Bare Metal Solution (Dedicated Hardware for Specialized Workloads)